 Facts: LCG Land Clearing and Grading Company (LCG) is hired by FFF Corporation (FFF), a commercial property development company, to clear and grade an unimproved parcel of land owned by FFF.
 Once cleared and graded, FFF intends to construct a commercial warehouse on the property, which it will lease to third-party tenants.
-The property contains a significant amount of standing timber, which LCG is responsible for harvesting and selling on FFF's behalf under the terms of the contract.
-The contract between FFF and LCG includes \$25,000 charge for the timber extraction services and a \$75,000 charge for the land clearing and grading services.
-FFF receives all of the proceeds from the sale of the timber to a third-party buyer.
+The property contains a significant amount of standing timber, which LCG is responsible for extracting and selling the extracted timber on FFF's behalf under the terms of the contract.
+The contract between FFF and LCG includes a \$25,000 charge for the timber extraction services and a \$75,000 charge for the land clearing and grading services.
 LCG hires a subcontractor, HHH Logging Company (HHH) to extract the timber from the property.
 LCG pays HHH \$20,000 for its services.
-The logs are ultimately sold to JJ Mill Company (JJ) for \$30,000 at wholesale.
+FFF ultimately sells the extracted timber to JJ Mill Company (JJ) for \$30,000 at wholesale.

 Result: LCG is an extractor for hire with respect to the \$25,000 in proceeds from FFF for the harvest of the standing timber.
-The gross income is subject to B&O tax under the Extracting for Hire Timber classification.
-LCG is also subject to B&O tax under the Retailing classification and must collect retail sales tax from FFF on the \$75,000 in proceeds for the clearing and grading of the real property.
+The gross income is subject to B&O tax under the extracting for hire timber classification.
+LCG is also subject to B&O tax under the retailing classification and must collect retail sales tax from FFF on the \$75,000 in proceeds for the clearing and grading of the real property.

 HHH is an extractor for hire with respect to the \$20,000 in proceeds from LCG for the harvest of the standing timber.
-The gross income is subject to B&O tax under the Extracting for Hire Timber classification.
+The gross income is subject to B&O tax under the extracting for hire timber classification.

-FFF is an extractor with respect to the sale of the harvested timber to JJ.
-FFF must report \$30,000 in gross income under the Extracting Timber and Wholesaling of Timber or Wood Products B&O tax classifications.
-FFF may also be eligible for the MATC, if the sale to JJ occurred in Washington.

-- (12) Logging road construction and maintenance.
+- FFF is an extractor with respect to the sale of the harvested timber to JJ.
+FFF must report \$30,000 in gross income under the extracting timber and wholesaling of timber or wood products B&O tax classifications.
+FFF may also be eligible for the MATC, if the sale to JJ occurred in Washington. - (12) Logging road construction and maintenance.
 Constructing or maintaining logging roads (whether active or inactive) is considered an extracting activity.
-Income derived from this activity is subject to $\underline{B\&O}$ tax under the $\underline{E}$ xtracting or $\underline{E}$ xtracting for $\underline{H}$ ire (( $\underline{B\&O}$ tax, as the case may be)) classification.
-This income is not subject to (( $\underline{the}$ )) retail sales tax.
+Income derived from this activity is subject to $\underline{B\&O}$ tax under the extracting or extracting for hire (($\underline{B\&O}$ tax, as the case may be)) classification.
+This income is not subject to ((the)) retail sales tax.
 A person constructing or maintaining a logging road is a consumer of all materials incorporated into the logging road.
-The purchase or use of these materials is subject to either (( $\underline{the}$ )) retail sales or use tax. - (a) Logging road materials provided without charge. - (i) Landowners ( $(\neq)$ ) or timber harvesters may provide materials (e.g., crushed rock) (( $(without\ charge)$ ) to persons constructing or maintaining logging roads without charge.
-In such cases, (( $(while\ both\ the\ person\ providing\ the\ materials\ without\ charge\ and\ the\ person\ applying\ the\ materials\ to\ the\ road\ are\ consumers\ under\ the\ law{r}$ )) tax is due only once on the value of the materials. - $\underline{\text{(ii)}}$ The person constructing or maintaining the roads is responsible for remitting use tax on the value of the materials, unless $((\frac{\text{that}}{\text{)}})$ the person documents that the landowner or timber harvester previously remitted the appropriate retail sales or use tax.
+The purchase or use of these materials is subject to either ((the)) retail sales or use tax.

+(a) Logging road materials provided without charge.

+- (i) Landowners ((\neq)) or timber harvesters may provide materials (e.g., crushed rock) ((without charge)) to persons constructing or maintaining logging roads without charge.
+In such cases, ((while both the person providing the materials without charge and the person applying the materials to the road are consumers under the law,)) tax is due only once on the value of the materials. - $\underline{\text{(ii)}}$ The person constructing or maintaining the roads is responsible for remitting use tax on the value of the materials, unless $\underline{\text{((that))}}$ $\underline{\text{the}}$ person documents that the landowner or timber harvester previously remitted the appropriate retail sales or use tax.